Death of Ayrton Senna: Cause of death after impact

 After Senna's car stopped, he was initially motionless in the cockpit.
 After about ten seconds, as recorded by the close-up aerial footage, his head was seen to lift to the left before returning to its original position.
 Thereafter he did not move again.
 The right front wheel had shot up upon impact and entered the cockpit, striking the right frontal area of his helmet.
 The violence of the wheel's impact shoved his head back against the headrest (which was already far forward from the car's impact with the wall) causing fatal skull fractures.
 In addition, a piece of suspension attached to the wheel had also partially penetrated his Bell M3 helmet and caused trauma to his head.
 Also, it appeared that a jagged piece of the upright assembly had penetrated the helmet visor just above his right eye.
 Senna was using a medium-sized (58 cm) M3 helmet with a new "thin" Bell visor.
 Any one of the three injuries would probably have killed him.
+Only Senna’s extremely high level of fitness meant he was still breathing by the time he was taken out of his crashed car; he had suffered brain death on impact but the lack of any physical injury to the rest of his body meant that his heart and lungs continued to function.

 After the crash, it was immediately evident that Senna had suffered some form of injury, because his helmet was seen to be motionless and leaning slightly to the right.
 The subtle movement of his head in the seconds that followed raised false hopes.
 Moments after the crash, Angelo Orsi, a photographer and a friend of Senna, took photographs of Senna in the car after his helmet was removed and Senna being treated before marshals blocked his view.
-Despite numerous offers, the photographs have only been seen by Orsi and the Senna family, who insisted that Orsi not publish them.
+Despite numerous offers, the photographs have been seen by only Orsi and the Senna family, who insisted that Orsi not publish them.